UvuvDev/ScallopShell/README.md

--L./src/                        Path for library files -leventhandler                  Link the event handler library -lcapstone                      Link the Capstone Library -o god_rev_script               Name of the binary
+-L./src/                        Path for library files -leventhandler                  Link the event handler library -lcapstone                      Link the Capstone Library -o ScallopShell               Name of the binary

 # Importing "Symbols"